swantron/tronswan/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+### Common Issues

+**Build fails with Node.js version error**
+- Ensure you're using Node.js v20 or higher
+- Check with `node --version`

+**Weather data not loading**
+- Verify your OpenWeatherMap API key is set in `.env`
+- Check that `REACT_APP_API_KEY` is correctly configured

+**Blog posts not loading**
+- Check network connectivity to swantron.com and chomptron.com
+- Verify the WordPress APIs are accessible

+**Tests failing**
+- Run `yarn install` to ensure all dependencies are installed
+- Check that all environment variables are set

 ## License